 GRB is the primary space relay of Level 1b products, replacing the GVAR (GOES VARiable) service.
 GRB will provide full resolution, calibrated, navigated, near real-time direct broadcast data.

 Weather Information Network (HRIT/EMWIN) EMWIN is a direct service that provides users with weather forecasts, warnings, graphics and other information directly from the National Weather Service (NWS) in near real-time.
 HRIT service is a new high data rate (400 Kpbs) version of today’s LRIT (Low Rate Information Transmission), broadcasting GOES-R satellite imagery and selected products to remotely-located user terminals.

 The SARSAT system detects and locates mariners, aviators and other recreational users in distress.
 GOES-R will continue the legacy function of the SARSAT system on board NOAA’s GOES satellites.
 This system uses a network of satellites to quickly detect and locate signals from emergency beacons onboard aircraft, vessels and from handheld personal locator beacons.
 The GOES-R SARSAT transponder will operate with a lower uplink power than the current system (32 bBm), enabling GOES-R to detect weaker beacon signals.

-The GOES-R spacecraft bus will be three-axis stabilized and designed for 10 years of on-orbit operation preceded by up to five years of on-orbit storage.
+The GOES-R series spacecraft bus will be three-axis stabilized and designed for 10 years of on-orbit operation preceded by up to five years of on-orbit storage.
 The spacecraft will carry three classifications of instruments: nadir-pointing, solar-pointing, and in-situ.
 Learn More.

-Explore the GOES-R spacecraft: Use the quick view buttons above to swap the views of the spacecraft, watch the video below and use the Spacecraft & Instruments links below.
+Explore the GOES-R series spacecraft: Use the quick view buttons above to swap the views of the spacecraft, watch the video below and use the Spacecraft & Instruments links below.

 A fly by in space of GOES-R. Note: there is no audio, therefore no closed captions.